 - Very minor loss in capacity.

 HITECH PLASTICS ENGINEERING is reputable distributor of “Shanghai Screw Compressor Co.,Ltd”.
-SCR compressors are designed for 24/7 hours running and are ideal for high temperature and high dusty environment.
+SCR compressor is best option where 24/7 hours compressed air is required.
+SCR air compressors are ideal for high temperature and high dusty environment.
 Few global customer references include, COCA-COLA, PEPSI, BMW, HAIR SVA RUBA, DAKIN and many more.
 SCR company has product family including permanent magnet series, micro oil air compressor, dry oil-free air compressor, low pressure air compressor, belt driven / direct driven air compressors etc. Click here for detailed technical parameters of different type of screw air compressors.

 Parameters – You should consider before selecting air compressor: